howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 </Instruction>

 Really all that's changing here is that the invocation of the `links` query now receives two additional arguments which might be carried by the incoming `args` object.
-Again, Prisma will do the hard work for us 🙏
+Again, Prisma will take care of the rest.

 You can test the pagination API with the following query which returns the second `Link` from the list: